nosralam/hello-world/README.md

 # hello-world
-I live in Minneapolis.
-I miss you.
+I live in Minneapolis, and I miss you.